BIO: William McDowell-White was born in Brisbane (QLD) into a family of Indigenous Australian (Arrernte) descent.

 He impressed US coaches with his play in both the 2016 Basketball Without Borders Global Camp and the 2016 Nike Hoop Summit, resulting in him being heavily recruited by a number of NCAA Division One schools, including powerhouses like Michigan State, Louisville and USC.
 He would later be ineligble to play in the NCAA, prompting his decision to play in the NBL and later the G-League.

 William McDowell-White made his NBL debut with the Sydney Kings at 18 years of age.
-He went scoreless in his first NBL game.
+He scored eight points in his first game.

-The Kings began the season searching for relevancy both on the court and amongst the Sydney public.
-The first move made to accomplish this was inking Australian basketball icon Andrew Gaze to a three-year deal as the team’s head coach.
+The Kings began the 2016/17 NBL season with ambitions to reclaim relevance both on the court and among Sydney’s basketball fanbase.
+The first major step was hiring Australian basketball icon Andrew Gaze on a three-year deal as head coach.

-Shortly after, the team convinced star import Kevin Lisch to turn down a contract extension from the Illawarra Hawks to sign a lucrative three-year that made him the highest-paid player in the NBL.
+Shortly after, the Kings made a splash in free agency by convincing star import Kevin Lisch to reject a contract extension with the Illawarra Hawks and sign a lucrative three-year deal, making him the highest-paid player in the league.

-“Will is still only 18 years old, but has shown a really good feel for the game and has terrific size at the point guard spot” Kings coach Andrew Gaze said upon his signing.
+“Will is still only 18 years old but has shown a really good feel for the game and has terrific size at the point guard spot,” said coach Andrew Gaze upon McDowell-White’s signing.

 NEW ZEALAND BREAKERS